flancia-coop/doc.anagora.org/mastodon-upgrade.md

 - #todo Link to existing upgrade procedures here.
   - Those we found in the [[twg]].
-  - Mastodon Official.
+  - The Mastodon Official ones.
-  - Those gotten from our predecessors :)
+  - Those gotten from our predecessors through the social.coop thread :)

 ## Recurring update schedule